SamiaAurin/nextjs/README.md

 The project aims to demonstrate integration between a React frontend and an Express.js API, ensuring scalability, maintainability, and type safety using TypeScript.
 Unit tests are written for critical components and API endpoints to ensure the reliability of the application.

+## Features
+- **Dynamic Hotel Information Retrieval** : Seamlessly fetch and display detailed hotel information through a backend API.
+- **Social Media Integration**: Easily share hotel details with others using the integrated social media sharing feature using share button.
+- **Interactive Image Gallery** : View gallery images in a responsive and user-friendly modal.
+Only hotels with more than five images will display the interactive gallery modal, while those with fewer images will not include this feature.

 ## Project Structure

 The project is organized into the following structure: